john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

 I am a B.A. candidate in Applied Math in Computer Science at Harvard College, with a secondary in Mind, Brain, and Behavior studies.
 I enjoy consumer-facing products with a specialization in healthcare and education.
-I have interned / will intern at tech and financial companies, serving as a Software Engineering Fellow for Bessemer Venture Partners, Product Manager at StubHub, and Venture Investment Banking at Lazard.
+I have interned / will intern at tech and financial companies, serving as a Software Engineering Fellow for Bessemer Venture Partners, Product Manager Intern at StubHub, and Venture Investment Banking Summer Analyst at Lazard.

 ### 🤝 Connect with me: